Dollar Cost Averaging is more risky than you think| Updated: |

 Now, you may be thinking: what am I supposed to do with my savings every month?

 You need to invest it as soon as you get it!
 Invest your savings every month could be considered some form of Dollar Cost Averaging.
 However, it is unavoidable.
 And there is a lot of posts talking about that and saying this is Dollar Cost Averaging.
-I think that both concepts should be separated.
+Both concepts should be separated.
 We can call this Continuous Investing.

-If you do not invest it directly but wait for instance until you have one year or even one-quarter of savings, you are going to increase your risks significantly.
+If you do not invest it directly but wait, for instance, until you have one year or even one-quarter of savings, you will increase your risks significantly and have zero advantages.

 You cannot reduce the risks of your monthly investing.
 Once a month, you should invest your savings.
 You should do that regardless of the price.
-Over a very long period of time, this will save you money to invest frequently since you will buy when the price is high and you will also buy when the price is low, giving you a better average than if you invest only once a year.
+Over a very long period, this will save you money to invest frequently since you will buy when the price is high, and you will also buy when the price is low, giving you a better average than if you invest only once a year.

-This form of DCA is unavoidable and is actually advised!
+This form of DCA is unavoidable and is the recommended way of investing!
 It is great to invest your savings each month.
-You need to continuously invest.
+You need to invest continuously.